VikParuchuri/vik-blog/_posts/2013-07-09-predicting-season-records-for-nfl-teams-part-2.md

 ---
+categories: vik
+cover: false
+date: 2013-07-09 14:20
 layout: post
-title: Predicting season records for NFL teams - part 2
-date: 2013-07-09 14:20
+modified: 2014-01-07 21:48
 slug: predicting-season-records-for-nfl-teams-part-2
-modified: 2014-01-07 21:48
 status: published
-categories:
-    - machine learning
-    - ML
-    - percept
-    - equirio
+subclass: post
-    - NFL
+tags: ML machine-learning NFL
-    - football
+title: Predicting season records for NFL teams - part 2
 ---

 *This is the second, technical, part of this series.
 See [the first part](/blog/predicting-nfl-season-records-with-percept) for the overview.*